 Clearer Touch of Inclusivity in Games

-Games that allow you to customize characters down to the smallest detail are popular with players.
+Games that allow you to customize characters down to the smallest detail are popular with gamers.
 Therefore, the developers keep it in service.
 The trend towards inclusiveness will continue as the world becomes more receptive to different cultures and preferences.

-Evolution and potential of gaming platforms, in-game changes in receiving bonuses, and uniting players with different hardware.
+The evolution and potential of gaming platforms, in-game changes in receiving bonuses, and uniting players with different hardware.

 Rising Popularity of Mobile Games